What is a dead man's switch for people?

 Why is it called a dead man's switch?

-The term "dead man's switch" is derived from the term "dead man", as these switches or devices are designed to monitor a person's ability to act.
+The term "dead man's switch" or "dead man's circuit" is derived from the phrase "dead man," as these switches or devices are designed to monitor a person's ability to act.
 They are used to determine whether a person is still active or not.

-It is assumed that the name "dead man's switch" also goes back to Edward D. Totmann, who is named as the inventor of this safety mechanism in the English-speaking world.
+It is believed that the name "dead man's switch" also derives from Edward D. Totmann, who is credited in the English-speaking world as the inventor of this safety mechanism.

 How does a dead man's switch work?